dlanigan1/assignment/readme.md

 ## Independent learning.

-I researched and implemented a custom data grid control for the edit and add pages along with its associated functionality.
+I researched and implemented the custom data grid control for the edit and add pages along with its associated functionality.
+I also had to learn how to implement and run json-server from package.json and I had to learn how to formulate the REST API calls to perform the CRUD operations.

 [image1]: ./homepage.png
 [image2]: ./about.png